 ||Evidence of language ability (if studying a language from scratch)

 Two recent examples of essays you have written at school.
 One should be from your History A Level or equivalent.
-The other should be written in the language you intend to study at university (unless applying for a language from scratch, in which case it can be in English or another language).
+The other should be written in the language you intend to study at university (unless applying for a language from scratch, in which case it should be in English).

 The Modern Languages written assessment at interview is based on a short text in English that we will supply.
 For post-A level language candidates, this hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 For applicants to study a language from scratch, the hour-long assessment will assess aptitude for language learning and ability to understand an intellectual argument, writing in English.
 No special preparation or prior knowledge is required.